Evening Landscape With Rising Moon, Vincent Van Gogh, Saint-Rémy de Provence, 1889, oil on canvas |

 I recollected all my past, long gone summers,

-And wondered how long the tree had been standing;
+And wondered how long the tree had

 It always yielded small, pale-green pears: